Privacy: Securing Your Browser

 Before I go any further, I'm sure some of my more experienced users will ask why I recommend Firefox and not Waterfox, Iceweasel, or any number of other Firefox variations.
 The answer comes down to security updates.
 Firefox will recieve important security updates faster than a downstream variation such as Waterfox.

+Settings are probably just as important as plugins.
 Start by going to Options.
 On the first tab, “Options,” scroll all the way to the bottom where it says “Network Settings.”
 Open these by clicking the gray “Settings” button, scroll to the bottom, and check the box that says “Enable DNS over HTTPS," then choose "NextDNS" if the option is available (Cloudflare is fine if not).
 Click “Okay” then go down to the "Search" tab on the left.
 Under "Default Search Engine," select "DuckDuckGo," then unclick "Provide search suggestions."
 I also recommend removing all the other search engines listed under "One-Click Search Engines."
 Please resist the urge to stick with Google search as a default, Google is one of the top privacy offenders and they will collect and store all your searches and use them to build a profile about you.
 Finally, visit the “Privacy & Security” tab on the left.
 The first section is “Enhanced Tracking Protection.”
 Click the third option, “Custom,” and set Cookies to “All third-party cookies,” set Tracking content to “In all windows,” and turn on Cryptominers and Fingerprinters.

-In this section, we're going to make some core changes to the configuration of Firefox.
+In this section, we're going to make some changes to the core configuration of Firefox.
 Because of the long list of options, the easiest way to is to type each setting into the search bar and then adjust accordingly.
 Please note that I wouldn't consider this section critically important, but if you feel comfortable making these changes they will provide a huge addition of privacy and security.
 If the setting already matches the list below, ignore it and move on.
 Start by going to the address bar and typing in “about:config”.
 Click “Accept the Risk and Continue,” then search for and make the following changes:

 - dom.event.clipboardevents.enabled = false